 Presenting yourself the right way

 It’s more than just good-looking profiles, though.
-You have to follow that through with authenticity and honesty.
-Mashable’s John Rampton says that that being true to whatever you claim to espouse will lend more credence to what you want to say as an influencer.
+You have to follow that through with consistency, authenticity and honesty.
+Your audience has to know what to expect from you.
 If you say you tweet about video games, you better tweet about video games like IGN:

 — IGN (@IGN) February 6, 2017